Haemon-Yang/Gmail-Assistant/README.md

 ## Description

 This project aims to enhance the efficiency of Gmail usage by utilizing LangGraph to create an intelligent agent that assists users with their daily inquiries related to Gmail.
-The agent can analyze user requirement, transform them into Gmail search syntax and retrieve relevant emails based on specified criteria.
+The agent can analyze user requirements, transform them into Gmail search syntax, and retrieve relevant emails based on specified criteria.

 ## Features

-- The agent can determine if a user’s request is related to Gmail and provide appropriate responses or suggestions.
+- The agent can determine if a user's request is related to Gmail and provide appropriate responses or suggestions.
 - It can filter Gmail inboxes based on various parameters such as sender, recipient, subject, body content, attachments, and date ranges.

 ## Architecture